Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 9. Make Rainbow-S2S-StarterKit-NodeJS accessible to your poject by typing :</br>
 > npm link \<full path to Rainbow-S2S-StarterKit-NodeJS\>

-10. Copy Rainbow-S2S-StarterKit-NodeJS/config/StarterKitConfig.json.sample to your project and rename it as you want (for example myStarterKitProjectConfig.json )</br>
+10. Copy Rainbow-S2S-StarterKit-NodeJS/config/StarterKitConfig.json.sample to your project and rename it as you want (for example myStarterKitProjectConfig.json).</br>

-modify myStarterKitProjectConfig.json according to your registration parameters on the Hub web site</br>
+Modify myStarterKitProjectConfig.json according to your registration parameters on the Hub web site.</br>

 In configuration file some parameters are related to your credentials and allow to target the Rainbow Cloud Services server to use.

 [see section configuration file](#configuration-file)

-Update configuration file according to your registration parameters
+Update configuration file according to your registration parameters.

 11. Edit your main file following the sample below
 ```